Chain-in-Tree: Back to Sequential Reasoning in LLM Tree Search

-\paragraph{Contributions.} Our contributions are as follows: \begin{itemize} \item We formulate the decision of when to branch as a new component in tree search and propose two lightweight \textbf{Branching Necessity (BN) evaluation methods}: Direct Prompting (BN-DP) and Self-Consistency (BN-SC).
-These methods allow LLMs to autonomously determine whether branching is needed at each step. \item We provide a \textbf{theoretical guarantee} that BN-DP never increases runtime relative to the baseline, thereby ensuring efficiency by design. \item We conduct a comprehensive empirical study across 14 settings: two mathematical reasoning benchmarks (GSM8K, Math500), two base LLMs (Qwen3-32B, LLaMA3-8B) serving either as search policies or BN evaluators, and three representative LITS frameworks (ToT-BS, ReST-MCTS, RAP).
+\begin{itemize} \item We formulate the decision of when to branch as a new component in tree search and propose two lightweight \textbf{Branching Necessity (BN) evaluation methods}: Direct Prompting (BN-DP) and Self-Consistency (BN-SC).
+These methods allow LLMs to autonomously determine whether branching is needed at each step. \red{The algorithmic design enabled by introducing this additional phase is detailed in Appendix~\ref{app:novelty_clarification}.}

+\item We provide a \textbf{theoretical guarantee} that BN-DP never increases runtime relative to the baseline, thereby ensuring efficiency by design. \item We conduct a comprehensive empirical study across 14 settings: two mathematical reasoning benchmarks (GSM8K, Math500), two base LLMs (Qwen3-32B, LLaMA3-8B) serving either as search policies or BN evaluators, and three representative LITS frameworks (ToT-BS, ReST-MCTS, RAP).

 \item Our experiments show that \textbf{BN-DP consistently reduces runtime by 75--85\% across all settings with negligible accuracy loss and in some cases improved accuracy}, confirming its reliability.
 In contrast, \textbf{BN-SC achieves substantial savings in most settings but exhibits instability in a few cases}.
 Finally, we demonstrate that the overall effectiveness of CiT strongly depends on the accuracy of BN evaluation.